There are plenty of decent, thoughtful, and romantic proposal ideas. And lots of dumb ones. Get the pros and cons here.

 If she likes: Quiet evenings at home more than trendy hotspots

-Cons: You need to dress it up (flowers, a cartoonish amount of candles, wear a tie, etc.) otherwise it might be too ho-hum.
+Cons: You need to dress it up (flowers, a cartoonish amount of candles, you wearing a tie, etc.), otherwise it might be too ho-hum.

 Sky-Diving